Mon 23rd May Slaithwaite to Booth Lock 31E

 The weather had turned colder and it was raining slightly, so we lit the fire and put the hood up.

 Thu 25th May Diggle to Upper Mill

 This morning was damp.
-Not rain exactly, just wet misty air that settled on everything leaving fine very fine droplets.
+Not rain exactly, just wet misty air that settled on everything leaving very fine droplets.